 What is a Dialogue?

 A dialogue is a written or spoken conversational exchange between two or more people.
 The style is less formal than report writing.
 Remember that a dialogue is a two-way communication and not a monologue.
 Neither is it just one person asking questions and the other answering.
+Let the conversation be brisk and rapid.
 Give each character a unique voice and the dialogues need to be realistic with interruptions and overlapping speech.
+It should appear to be spontaneous or impromptu.
+Try to remember how real people talk in conversations.
+In real conversation, people often use exclamations, expressing surprise, irritation, pleasure and so on.
+Interjections may be used from time to time but use them sparingly.

 How to Format Dialogues?